haotianw177/notes/README.md

  -->

 ### access index elements
-The notation `dummy[i]` (dummy means dummy variable) is a common way across many programming languages to access an element at a specific index `i` in a collection, whether that collection is a string, list, array, or even some other data structure that supports indexing.
+The notation `dummy[i]` (where "dummy" is a placeholder variable name) is a common way across many programming languages to access an element at a specific index i in a collection, whether that collection is a string, list, array, or another data structure that supports indexing or key-based access.

-In lists/arrays/strings, `dummy[i]` accesses the element at index `i`.
+In lists/arrays/strings, `dummy[i]` accesses the element at index i (the numerical position).
-In dictionaries, `dummy[i]` accesses the value associated with the key `i`
+In dictionaries, `dummy[i] `accesses the value associated with the key i (since dictionaries use keys, not indices).

 ```
 dictionary = {'a': 2, 'b': 1}  # Initial state of the dictionary